bassanilab/NewAnce/README.md

 ## PVD export

-The [PDV viewer](#http://pdv.zhang-lab.org) is a MS/MS search result viewer.
+The [PDV viewer](http://pdv.zhang-lab.org) is a MS/MS search result viewer.
 In order to export the peptide-spectrum matches to PDV format, the .mgf files containing the spectra and NewAnce result files are required.

-        cmdLineOpts.addOption(Option.builder("naf").required().hasArg().longOpt("newAnceResultFile").desc("Result file from NewAnce analysis (required)").build());

 Options for CreatePDVExport: